kloptops/Portmaster-HalfLife/README.md

 This is the configuration files and the required steps to build the xash3d engine for handheld emulator devices (Anbernic RG353V, etc.) using the Portmaster scripts for launching.

-# Half Life Xash3d
+# Installation

-To install unzip into your Ports folder, copy over the `valve` folder from your steam copy of the game.
+To install unzip into your `ports` folder, copy over the `valve` folder from your steam installation of the game.
 You have to make sure to not overwrite the included files in `valve`.

+# Controls

+- Left Analog: Move/Strafe
+- Right Analog: Look
+- A_BUTTON: Use
+- B_BUTTON: Jump
+- X_BUTTON: Flashlight
+- Y_BUTTON: Reload
+- L1: Crouch
+- L2: Walk
+- R1: Fire
+- R2: Alt-Fire
+- DPAD_UP: Spray
+- DPAD_LEFT: Last Weapon
+- DPAD_RIGHT: Next Weapon
+- DPAD_DOWN: Quick Swap
+- Start: Pause
+- Select + X: Menu
+- Select + L1: Quick Load
+- Select + R1: Quick Save
+- Select + B: Screenshot
+- Select + Start: Quit

 ## Build Environment